Gavine Turner isn’t your typical 14-year-old.

 Through the years, Elaine’s condition has not put a stop to her spirit.
 She dreams of becoming a veterinarian and one day hopes to compete in the Olympics.

 Because of his family’s positive experiences with St. Luke’s, Gavine was inspired to give back.
 In 2014, he began tossing loose change into the St. Luke’s Children’s Miracle Network donation bucket at Walmart.

 He was further inspired after a recent visit to St. Luke’s Children’s Hospital and surgery for Elaine.
 He decided to donate on a larger scale, and made 100 fliers by hand to promote his summer lawn-mowing business.

 Gavine’s mother, Ana Maria, has enjoyed driving Gavine to meet his clients.
 Her son has raised more than $100 for St. Luke’s Children’s Hospital — and he has no intention of stopping.

 Gavine is continuing his business into his ninth-grade year, but as his mother said, “Homework comes first.”

-Cody Tobin works in St. Luke’s Integrated Health Technologies department and is a regular contributor to the St. Luke’s News Blog.
+Cody Tobin works in St. Luke’s Integrated Health Technologies department and is a contributor to the St. Luke’s News Blog.